radi0sus/cifpal/README.md

 ## Known Issues
 - The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
 - Overline numbers N̅ (e.g. 1̅) will be displayed as -N, because of Windows Unicode issues.
+- The contact search might not work as expected.
+The contact search finds atoms close to the starting or central atom and stops as soon as those contacts have been found.
+One might therefore get contacts from neighboring cells but no further contacts within the same molecule (if parts of the molecule are related by symmetry).
+Even a larger search radius is not helpful.
+In many situations this limitation should be no problem.
+- CIFs created with older versions of SHELX are not supported.

 ## Examples